North Korea launches 2 missiles to sea as allies hold drills

-SEOUL, South Korea (AP) — North Korea test-fired two short-range ballistic missiles Tuesday in another show of force after the U.S. and South Korea began military drills that Pyongyang views as an invasion rehearsal, its neighbors said.
+SEOUL, South Korea (AP) — North Korea test-fired two short-range ballistic missiles in another show of force Tuesday, a day after the U.S. and South Korea began military drills that Pyongyang views as an invasion rehearsal.

-The missiles were launched from the southwestern coastal town of Jangyon and flew across North Korea before landing in the sea off that country’s east coast, South Korea’s Joint Chiefs of Staff said in a statement.
-It also said the South Korean military had boosted its surveillance posture and maintained readiness in close coordination with the United States.
+The missiles launched from the southwestern coastal town of Jangyon flew across North Korea before landing in the sea off that country’s east coast, South Korea’s Joint Chiefs of Staff said in a statement.
+It said both missiles travelled about 620 kilometers (385 miles).

+The reported flight distances suggest the missiles target South Korea, which hosts about 28,000 U.S. troops.
+South Korea's military called the launches “a grave provocation” that undermines stability on the Korean Peninsula.

+The U.S. Indo-Pacific Command said Tuesday's launches don’t pose an immediate threat to its allies.
+But it said the North’s recent tests highlight the “destabilizing impact” of the North’s unlawful weapons programs and that the U.S. security commitment to South Korea and Japan remains “ironclad.”

 Japanese Prime Minister Fumio Kishida told reporters that officials were still gathering details of the North Korean launches and there has been no immediate reports of damage in Japanese waters.